sonamsamdupkhangsar/jwt-rest-service/README.md

 # jwt-rest-service

-This is JWT (Json Web Token) Rest Service for issuing Jwt tokens and validating them.
+This is jwt-rest-service for issuing Jwt tokens
-This is a reactive Java webservice api.

 This service create a RSA public/private keypair on startup.
 The private jwtKey will be stored in a database.
-The public jwtKey will be shared with any service that needs to validate a JWT token issued by this service.
+The public jwtKey will be shared with internal service thru using the [jwt-validator](https://github.com/sonamsamdupkhangsar/jwt-validator) library for validating the jwt token.

 ## Run locally

-`mvn spring-boot:run -Dspring-boot.run.arguments="--jwt.issuer=dummy.com \
+`mvn spring-boot:run -Dspring-boot.run.arguments="--jwt.issuer=dummy.com`
- --jwt.secret=supersecret"`

 ## Build Docker image
 Build docker image using included Dockerfile.
 `docker build -t imageregistry/jwt-rest-service:1.0 .`

 ## Push Docker image to repository
 `docker push imageregistry/jwt-rest-service:1.0`

 ## Deploy Docker image locally

-`docker run -e jwt.issuer=dummy.com -e jwt.secret=supersecret
+`docker run -e jwt.issuer=dummy.com
  --publish 8080:8080 imageregistry/jwt-rest-service:1.0`

 Test jwt api using using swagger-ui at http://localhost:8080/swagger-ui.html